weavenet/sqser/README.md

     job = TestJob.new
     job.value = 'testing 123'

-Queue the job in the sqs Queue.
+Queue the job in SQS.

     job.queue_job